 This guide covers all versions of SQL Server since SQL Server 2005, including Azure SQL Database.
 Any information applies to all these versions, unless marked otherwise.

 This site is a reference, not a beginners guide.
 If you are new to execution plans, I recommend starting on the basics first.
-An excellent resource for that is Grant Fritchey’s book on Execution Plans (of which a new, much improved edition will be out very soon).
+An excellent resource for that is Grant Fritchey’s book on Execution Plans.

 Here is how to use this guide: